UCF/Athena-Framework/docs/getting-started/install.md

 More weights can be added as needed per-project, however, we don't recommend usage of most "thin" or "extra light" weights due to readability concerns.

+{% callout info %}
-*&#42;Avoid adding webfonts that aren't needed for your project; as the number of fonts in a project increases, the average load time for the font project increases.*
+<strong>*Note:</strong> Avoid adding webfonts that aren't needed for your project; as the number of fonts in a project increases, the average load time for the font project increases.
+{% endcallout %}